aimhigherweb/aimhigher/README.md

-This project was built using the AimHigher Web Design starter kit
+# AimHigher Web Design

-We might write something here later.
-Maybe.
+Website for AimHigher Web Design, custom built with React and a blog hosted on prismic